daudix/daudix.one/content/100daystooffload/index.md

 ]
 +++

-All of my [#100DaysToOffload](https://100daystooffload.com) posts from both [Blog](@/blog/_index.md) and my [Journal](https://daudix.neocities.org/journal/) in a single place.
+[#100DaysToOffload](https://100daystooffload.com) posts from my [blog](@/blog/_index.md) and [journal](https://daudix.neocities.org/journal/), all in a single place.

 Is this cheating?
 I don't think so.
 I see it as a way to organise my posts, and they are still written by me over the course of a year.

-And, to be completely honest, I have no hopes for completing it.
+To be completely honest, I have no hopes for completing it.
 On the other hand, I don't want to just give up.
 So here we are.